-NOTE G - PAYCHECK PROTECTION PROGRAM LOAN
+NOTE H - PAYCHECK PROTECTION PROGRAM LOAN

-On April 30, 2020, PLF secured a \$11,180 loan with Iberia Bank (the "Lender") under the Small Business Administration ("SBA")'s Paycheck Protection Program ("PPP") that authorized forgivable loans to small businesses.
+On April 30, 2020, PLF secured a loan in the amount of \$11,180 with Iberia Bank (the "Lender") under the Small Business Administration ("SBA")'s Paycheck Protection Program ("PPP") that authorized forgivable loans to small businesses.
 This loan was used to cover certain expenses during the COVID-19 crisis.
 The loan amount could be forgiven as long as the loan proceeds were used to cover payroll costs, rent, certain mortgage interest, and utility costs over a period specified in the loan document after the loan was made.
 On June 21, 2021, PLF received full forgiveness of this loan.